socrata/shipyard/base/README.md

 - ship.d pattern: `ship` entrypoint to execute ship.d scripts
 - [envconsul](https://github.com/hashicorp/envconsul) built-in: for creating environment variables based on consul k/v pairs
-- dockerhost route: /etc/host route to the docker host (configurable, but defaults to the default route IP)
+- ark-host route: /etc/host route to the docker host (configurable, but defaults to the default route IP)
 - env_parse: a tool for generating config files from jinja templates and environment variable

 ### Usage